 Today’s technology empowers the car UX designer like never before

 For decades, the in-car user experience remained quite static.
 Advancements in automotive technology centered around the engine and power train, while interior design focused on ergonomics and fit & finish.
 Although many traditional HMI elements are still in place, digital transformation is disrupting the industry as automotive technologies are maturing, external technologies are converging on the industry, and design processes are undergoing radical change.
-Car UX designers are in a unique position to define a whole new user experience, harnessing modern design tools and methodologies.
+Automotive interaction designers are in a unique position to define a whole new user experience, harnessing modern design tools and methodologies.

 Digital tools are changing the work of the designer, while also accelerating the entire process.
 What we design is changing: with digital displays growing in size and prominence, we are shifting from designing “around the screen” to designing “for the screen.”
 How we design is also changing: in the past, designers relied heavily on physical mockups, whereas today entire cars are designed in the virtual realm, with physical models appearing much later as final validation of the design.
 Finally, even for whom we design is changing: traditional market research resulting in one buyer persona ignores the needs of many potential consumers, whereas the trend towards digital content allows designers to serve the individual.
 As Tero Koivu, our COO and head of products and services, observed, “personalization is largely an under-explored area of automotive UX design; this is a very exciting space, offers the potential to tailor the in-car user experience for a wide variety of individuals.”

 - Advanced tools.
 With today’s HMI tools, UI design changes can be made quickly and visualized immediately.
 Designers can make and evaluate changes on the fly, making rapid iterations to yield the best result possible.

 - Access to services and apps.
 For almost any service one can imagine, we could say “there’s an API for that.”
 To build vs. buy is always a case-by-case decision, but apps and services are available and ready for designers to integrate.